IRS Press Releases in Google: Limits and Options | The Discoverability Company

 Understanding why suppression is the only realistic path starts with understanding how people actually use Google to research individuals.
 According to Pew Research's 2019 Americans and Privacy study, about 62 percent of Americans say they would not know how to remove inaccurate information about themselves online.
 That figure points to a real knowledge gap.
 Most people who find an IRS press release ranking for their name don't know that removal from irs.gov isn't possible, don't know that Google won't act on a standard request, and don't know that a structured content campaign is the only tool that actually works.
 The knowledge gap costs people months of inaction that makes the timeline longer and the suppression harder.

 Media fragmentation also works in our favor.
 The Muck Rack State of Journalism report found that the number of active journalists and editorial outlets has continued to expand across digital channels, creating more opportunities for legitimate earned coverage in industry publications, local business media, and vertical-specific outlets.
 Each earned placement in a credible publication creates a new indexed result that competes directly for your name search.
-In practical terms, 3 to 5 earned media placements in publications with real editorial standards can collectively outweigh a single static government press release, particularly once those placements have accumulated social sharing signals and inbound links.
-That's the compounding dynamic that makes a long-term suppression campaign more effective with each passing month, not less.
+Earned media placements in publications with real editorial standards help push down a static government press release, particularly once those placements accumulate social sharing signals and inbound links.
+This compounding dynamic makes a long-term suppression campaign more effective over time.

 If you're looking at an IRS press release in position 1 or 2 for your name right now, these numbers explain why the situation feels permanent but isn't.
 Google's first page has 10 organic positions.
 You don't need to erase the press release.
-You need to fill enough of those positions with content you control or influenced that the press release gets pushed to a place most people never reach.
-Fewer than 1 percent of searchers click past page 1, according to widely cited click-through studies.
-Getting the press release to page 2 is, for most practical purposes, getting it out of the conversation entirely.
+You need to fill enough of those positions with content you control or influence that the press release gets pushed to a place most people never reach.
+Very few searchers click past page one.
+Getting the press release to page two is a significant step toward getting it out of the conversation entirely.

 Drew Chapin